kellygrillojr/OSRSLootTrackerPlugin/README.md

 ### 2. Configure Server & Events
 1. Select your Discord server from the dropdown
-2. If there's an active Bingo/S&L event, select it from the Event dropdown
-3. Configure tracking options in the plugin settings
+2. Configure tracking options in the plugin settings

 ### 3. Start Playing!
 Your drops will automatically be sent to the platform.